xunzhou/terraform-oci-oke/README.md

     - optional installation and configuration of helm on the bastion instances
     - choice of helm version
     - upgrade of the running tiller on the cluster
+- [Prometheus][prometheus]:
+    - optional installation and configuration of Prometheus via the [Prometheus Operator][prometheus operator]

 ## Documentation